 I have just had a read through the book “Factfulness” written by Hans Rosling together with his son and daughter, published in early 2018, very much in the vein of Pinker’s “Enlightenment Now” published at roughly the same time.
 Both books provided detailed data showing that things in this world are not as bad as we commonly suppose.
 I abstracted portions of Pinker's book in a series of MindBlog posts beginning on 3/1/18, and in a series of subsequent posts I want to pass on my thumbnail sketches, taken from the text, of the main points of the "Factfulness" book.
 They are descriptions of 10 human "instincts", evolved psychological short cuts that blind us to obvious facts that are revealed by just paying attention to the numbers.
+The next post in this series is here.

 To begin, however, this post points to a marvellous video that serves as an introduction - Hans Rosling's 200 Countries, 200 Years, 4 Minutes - The Joy of Stats - from BBC 4: